Objects

 Dreaming About a Broken Book: Meaning, Psychology & Symbolism

-Dreaming of a broken book can reflect feelings of loss or disruption in your quest for knowledge.
+Dreaming of a broken book may reflect a disruption in knowledge or personal development.

 Written by: DreamMeaning Editorial Team